Genivia/ugrep/README.md

                   Silent mode.
 Nonexistent and unreadable files are ignored (i.e. their error messages are suppressed).

+           --separator=sep
+                  The separator between the file name, line number, column number, byte offset, and the line  matched.
+The  default  is  a  colon (`:').

            -T, --initial-tab
-                  Make  sure  that  the first character of the actual line content lies on a tab stop when displayed.
+                  Add  a  tab space to separate the file name, line number, column number, byte offset with the matched line.

            --tabs=size
                   Set the tab size to 1, 2, 4, or 8 to expand tabs for option  -k.